Graphical representation of data

 - not all experiments will show a correlation between variables

-- common types of relationships in biology include linear, exponential and cyclic.
+- common types of relationships in physics include linear, power and sometimes exponential.

 Students should understand why it is important not to ‘force data through zero’.
 In drawing conclusions they should examine patterns, trends and relationships between variables with the limitations of the data in mind.
+Gradients and y-intercepts should be considered in terms of what these may indicate about the relationship between independent and dependent variables.
 Conclusions drawn from data must be limited by, and not go beyond, the data available.